Q&A

 Q: UV-C lighting has been around for decades.
 Yet it still is not in widespread use as a germ fighter.
 Why do you believe that to be?

 DAN: To me, that is another outcome of the pandemic—it has accelerated the understanding and acceptance of UV-C lighting as a germ-fighting tool.
 As you mentioned, UV-C lighting isn’t new.
 It has been used successfully since the late 1800s to kill microorganisms in multiple applications.
-Its use proliferated after WWII for sanitizing air in hospitals, food processing plants, beverage production, pharmaceutical plants and animal labs—anywhere microbiological
+Its use proliferated after WWII for sanitizing air in hospitals, food processing plants, beverage production, pharmaceutical plants and animal labs—anywhere microbiological contamination is a concern.

 However, its everyday use by consumers has been quite limited until recently, thus creating a general lack of familiarity with it.
 In addition, some may have concerns from what they have heard about two other types of UV light—namely UV-A and UV-B, commonly associated with sunlight and usage in tanning beds.
 Exposure to UV-A and UV-B can lead to damage via sunburn and skin tanning, due to their penetration of the dermis (UV-A) and epidermis (UV-B) outer skin layers.